Canalys: Samsung led Q3 smartphone shipments, Xiaomi knocked Apple out of the top 3

 Samsung reclaimed its “top smartphone vendor” title from Huawei in Q3 2020, according to the latest figures from Canalys, while Apple slipped into fourth place behind Xiaomi — the first time the iPhone maker has missed the top three in at least 12 years.

-While smartphone shipments were down 1% on the corresponding period last year, Canalys figures suggest they increased by 22% from Q2 2020, a period in which much of the world was still in lockdown.
-But digging into the trajectories of the main smartphone players reveals some interesting insights about the market and the state of the world in 2020.
+While smartphone shipments were down 1% from the corresponding period last year, Canalys figures suggest they increased by 22% from Q2 2020, a period in which much of the world was still in lockdown.
+Digging into the details reveals some interesting insights about the market and the state of the world in 2020.

 Trade turmoil

-For the previous quarter (Q2 2020), Huawei held the top spot, the first time in nine years that a company other than Samsung or Apple had been in pole position in a given quarter.
-This was particularly notable given the U.S. trade ban that has prevented Huawei from using the Google version of Android, though Huawei’s rise was more indicative of a domestic sales boost in China, where it has never used Google’s Android anyway.
+Huawei held the top spot in Q2, the first quarter in nine years that a company other than Samsung or Apple had been in pole position.
+This was particularly notable given the U.S. trade ban that has prevented Huawei from using the Google version of Android.
+However, Huawei’s rise was more indicative of a domestic sales boost in China, where it has never used Google’s Android anyway.

-Now it seems Huawei’s international issues have caught up with it, as its newer flagship devices have gone to market sans Google Mobile Services.
+Now it seems Huawei’s international woes have caught up with it, as its newer flagship devices have gone to market minus Google Mobile Services.
 Anyone wishing to buy a Huawei flagship online in 2020 will likely see a warning message similar to this:

-Chinese smartphone maker Xiaomi has grown its shipments by 45% year-on-year (YoY), shifting 14.5 million more units, while Huawei’s shipments fell by 15.1 million (23%) to 51.7 million.
-In Europe specifically, which has historically been a key market for Huawei, Xiaomi shipments grew by 88% while Huawei fell 25%.
+Chinese smartphone maker Xiaomi grew its shipments by 45% year-on-year (YoY), shifting 14.5 million more units, while Huawei’s shipments fell by 15.1 million (23%) to 51.7 million.
+In Europe, which has historically been a key market for Huawei, Xiaomi shipments grew by 88% while Huawei fell 25%.

 In the process, Xiaomi reduced the market share deficit between the two companies from around 10 percentage points to less than two percentage points.

-Xiaomi also entered the ranks of the top three smartphone vendors for the first time ever, nudging Apple into fourth place in the process.
-Canalyst senior tech analyst Ben Stanton noted that the last time Apple missed the top three was in the days when Nokia ruled the roost and Apple was battling Motorola for third place.
+Xiaomi also joined the ranks of the top three smartphone vendors for the first time, nudging Apple into fourth place in the process.
+Canalys senior tech analyst Ben Stanton noted that the last time Apple missed the top three was back in the days when Nokia ruled the roost and Apple was battling Motorola for third place.

 “Apple did spend some quarters outside of the top three when iPhone was fairly nascent, but it has been a top three vendor for every quarter since Q3 2008, until now,” Stanton told VentureBeat.